🇮🇪COURTS

 How to file this form

-1. 1Complete all sections with accurate information about the service
+1. 1Complete all sections of the form with accurate information

-2. 2Sign the declaration in the presence of a witness
+2. 2Sign the declaration in the presence of an independent witness

 4. 4Make a copy for your records